VirtualBrainLab/Urchin/README.md

 ### On Heroku

 The node.js server `Server/server.js` handles client/renderer connections and passing messages between them.
 It is deployed automatically on Heroku when the github app builds.

+# Citing

+If you use this to make figures for a publication you should cite this repo, email me (dbirman@uw.edu) and I can generate a DOI